The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Summary and Conclusions

 \section{Summary and Conclusions}

-Using a novel high-resolution cosmological simulation, \hypa{}, that zooms in on a large patch of the cosmic-web in a large-scale proto-group environment, we study the structure and internal dynamics of $\sim \Mpc$-scale intergalactic filaments feeding three $\sim 10^{12}\msun$ haloes at $z\sim 4$.
-We select ten slices $30\kpc$ in length from three independent filaments feeding these three haloes and embedded in the same cosmic sheet, such that no slice intersects any halo with $\Mv>10^{10}\msun$.
+Using a novel high-resolution cosmological simulation, \hypa{}, that zooms in on a large patch of the cosmic-web in a large-scale proto-group environment, we study the structure and internal dynamics of sections of $\sim \Mpc$-scale intergalactic filaments feeding three $\sim 10^{12}\msun$ haloes at $z\sim 4$.
+We select ten slices $30\kpc$ in length from three independent filaments that feed these three haloes and are embedded in the same cosmic sheet, so that no slice intersects any halo with $\Mv>10^{10}\msun$.
 We then study these slices independently and in stacked form to reach the following conclusions:

 \begin{enumerate}